gabeklein/expressive-mvc/README.md

   }
 }
 ```
-> Where have I seen that before... 🤔
+> Where have I seen this before... 🤔
 ```jsx
 const MyTimer = () => {
   const { elapsed } = TimerControl.use();